awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can display tags in two different ways in the Amazon EC2 console\.
 You can display the tags for an individual resource or for all resources\.

 **Displaying tags for individual resources**
 When you select a resource\-specific page in the Amazon EC2 console, it displays a list of those resources\.
-For example, if you select **Instances** from the navigation pane, the console displays a list of Amazon EC2 instances\.
+For example, if you select **Instances** from the navigation pane, the console displays your Amazon EC2 instances\.
 When you select a resource from one of these lists \(for example, an instance\), if the resource supports tags, you can view and manage its tags\.
-On most resource pages, you can view the tags in the **Tags** tab on the details pane\.
+On most resource pages, you can view the tags by selecting the **Tags** tab\.

 You can add a column to the resource list that displays all values for tags with the same key\.
 This column enables you to sort and filter the resource list by the tag\.
-There are two ways to add a new column to the resource list to display your tags\.
+There are two ways to add a new column to the resource list to display your tags:
 + On the **Tags** tab, select **Show Column**\.
 A new column is added to the console\.
 + Choose the **Show/Hide Columns** gear\-shaped icon, and in the **Show/Hide Columns** dialog box, select the tag key under **Your Tag Keys**\.